The Detail About Kim's Pregnancy Announcement That Has Fans Asking Questions

 Advertisement

-The short answer is "absolutely," according to Jennifer Thomas, MD, IBCLC, a pediatrician and member of the executive board on breastfeeding for the American Academy of Pediatrics.
+The short answer is "absolutely," according to Jennifer Thomas, MD, IBCLC, a paediatrician and member of the executive board on breastfeeding for the American Academy of Paediatrics.
 Often, people will choose to breastfeed if they used a surrogate, or if they adopted a baby right after birth, Dr. Thomas says.
 It's entirely possible to breastfeed in these scenarios, but it requires more preparation, she says.

 Typically, during pregnancy and the early stages of lactation, the amount of milk ducts and glandular cells in a person's breast increase to make more milk.
 Once the baby is out and on the person's breast, hormones signal for the breast to make even more milk, and send it through the nipples.
 But what if, like Kim, the person wasn't pregnant?
 Well, doctors can induce lactation.